illinoistech-itm/jhajek/itmo-444-544/weekly-assignments/week-02/Readme.md

 ### Deliverable

-Create a folder named: `week-03` -> `lab` under the itmo-444 (or 544) folder in the private repo provided to you.
+Create a folder named: `module-03` under the itmo-444 (or 544) folder in the private repo provided to you.
 Use this markdown template and provide the required screenshots below the items.
-Submit to Blackboard just the URL to the markdown document.
+Submit just the URL to the markdown document.